 Report: Dallas Cowboys trade Amari Cooper to Cleveland Browns

-Report: Cowboys trade Amari Cooper to Browns originally appeared on NBC Sports Washington
+Report: Cowboys trade Amari Cooper to Browns originally appeared on NBC Sports Bayarea

 A week full of NFL blockbuster trades continued Saturday with Amari Cooper reportedly being dealt to Cleveland.